ros2/design/articles/151_node_to_participant_mapping.md

 The implementation can be done in two different ways:

-- Through rmw implementations to rcl.
+- Implementing the discovery logic in `rcl`.
-- Modify rmw implementations without modifying rmw API (as long as possible).
+- Modifying rmw implementations without modifying rmw API (as long as possible).

 The first approach have the following disadvantages:
 - There is no `Node` concept in `rmw` layer, as `Node` discovery is solved in `rcl`.
-  Actually, all the `Node` related API in `rmw` doesn't have more sense.
+  Actually, all the `Node` APIs in `rmw` will not longer make sense.
 - Currently, no threads are created in the `rcl` layer.
   It will be needed in case `Node` discovery is done in this layer.
 - It will force us to build the concept of `Node` on top of the underlying middleware, regardless if the middleware already has a lightweight entity similar to a `Node`.